 Xiangsheng changed the scale of the challenge

 Comedy in another language is already difficult.
 Apprenticing yourself to xiangsheng, the crosstalk tradition associated with verbal speed, pattern, and live exchange, is harder still.
 That move tells you a lot about Appell's ambitions.
-He was not simply learning enough Mandarin to survive onstage.
+He was learning more than enough Mandarin to survive onstage.
 He was attaching himself to a form with its own lineage, rules, and comic pressures.

 That is one reason the public story around him should not be reduced to "funny foreigner in China."
 The interesting part is not surprise at his existence.
 It is the amount of work required to make the existence meaningful.